 Methadone is a full agonist opioid which acts at opioid receptors in the brain and is used to treat opioid use disorder.
 It reduces opioid withdrawal symptoms and opioid cravings, decreases the risk for opioid overdose with return to opioid use, and leads to positive effects with respect to the health and wellbeing of persons taking it.

 Methadone is approved by the Food and Drug Administration (FDA) for the treatment of opioid use disorder and only can be dispensed in Opioid Treatment Programs (OTPs) with certification from the Drug Enforcement Administration (DEA), SAMHSA, and NYS OASAS.

-You can use the OASAS Provider Directory to locate addiction treatment providers including Opioid Treatment Programs near you.
+You can use the OASAS Provider Directory to locate substance use disorder treatment providers, including Opioid Treatment Programs, near you.
 The searchable directory allows you to filter by county, region, city, zip code and proximity to help narrow your search.

 - Select Treatment Programs under Program Type